 All you need is a solid board to make it on, some craft glue and some food items.
 Offer markers as well in case kids want to draw a picture and fill in parts of it with collage items.

-6. Make a puppet
+6. Make a Puppet

-Puppet making is a perfect cut and glue project for preschoolers.
+Puppet making is a perfect cut-and-glue project for preschoolers.
 There are also many developmental benefits of playing with puppets.

-There are different kinds of puppets you can try, depending what supplies you have on hand, as well as the age of the children.
+There are different kinds of puppets you can try, depending on what supplies you have on hand, as well as the age of the children.

-- Paper bag puppet – this is the easiest to make as it only requires a paper bag, coloured paper, glue and scissors.
+- Paper bag puppet – This is the easiest to make as it only requires a paper bag, coloured paper, glue and scissors.

-- Sock puppet – a really fun puppet to make.
+- Sock puppet – A really fun puppet to make.
 Experiment with materials and objects for facial features, hair, etc.

-- Glove puppet – for this you’ll need an old glove (even a shower glove will do) and some fabric to make the puppet.
+- Glove puppet – For this you’ll need an old glove (even a shower glove will do) and some fabric to make the puppet.

-- String puppet – the most complex of the four types, this can be made with string and toilet rolls.
+- String puppet – The most complex of the four types, this can be made with string and toilet rolls.